-The AAMC Board has selected the historic venue spaces located on the Jefferson Street side the building for the private fund raising campaign.
+The AAMC Board has selected the historic Drill Hall and Stage located on the Jefferson Street side the building for the private fund raising campaign.
 This space will operate independently of the leased areas.
 The plans allow for it to be self-sufficient through revenues from the leased areas of the building, and interest from an endowment fund.

 This campaign will not only allow people and organizations throughout Duluth to show their support for young people, a community gathering place, the arts and economic development but it will leverage three times this amount – bringing more than $6 million in tax credits into the community.